klekanger/klekanger/README.md

 I try to keep up with modern web and application development by reading, listening to developer podcasts, participating in online web conferences, and by taking courses - like the professional and expert courses on Frontend Masters.
 And of course: Practicing by coding on different projects every day.

 ## My latest projects
-My latest project is building a web site for a (at the moment) fictious company called "Lekanger tekst & kode".
+My latest project was building my new personal web page at [lekanger.no](https://www.lekanger.no).
 I have made this with Next.js, Typescript and Sanity, with Tailwind CSS for styling.
-[Have a look at the code here](https://github.com/klekanger/kurt-next-website)
+This is a monorepo using Vercel's Turborepo, and everything is deployed to Vercel (except for Sanity Studio, which is hosted at Sanity).
+[Have a look at the code here](https://github.com/klekanger/kurt-personal-web-2)

 I have also built the web site for my local housing association (you can see it here: [https://gartnerihagen-askim.no](https://gartnerihagen-askim.no/).
 It's built with React/Gatsby.js, Contentful (as a headless CMS), Chakra UI and with Auth0 authentication to protect private routes of the web site.
 You can [read about it on my personal blog](https://www.lekanger.no/project/del-1-slik-bygget-jeg-nye-nettsider-til-sameiet-med-gatsby-og-chakra-ui) (in Norwegian).
 The source code is [here](https://github.com/klekanger/gartnerihagen).